Evoniuk/Readability-Scores/README.md

 ## The Implementation

-The implementation of this program is done by four C files:
+The implementation of this program is carried out in four C files:

 * `main.c`
 * `handle_input.c`